Local asymptotic equivalence of pure quantum states ensembles and quantum Gaussian white noise: Quantum statistical models

 \subsection{The i.i.d. and the quantum white noise models}

-We now introduce the non-parametric quantum models investigated in the paper, and discuss the relationship with the classical models described in section \ref{sec.classical.models}.
+We now introduce the non-parametric quantum models investigated in the paper.
 Let $\mathcal{H}$ be an infinite dimensional Hilbert space and let $B:= \{|e_0 \rangle , |e_1\rangle, \dots \}$ be a fixed orthonormal basis in $ \mathcal{H}$.
 The Fourier decomposition of an arbitrary vector is written as $|\psi\rangle = \sum_{j=0}^\infty \psi_j |e_j\rangle$.
 Since most of the models will consist of pure states, we will sometimes define them in terms of the Hilbert space vectors rather than the density matrices, but keep in mind that the vectors are uniquely defined only up to a complex phase.

 Let us consider the general problem of estimating an unknown pure quantum state in $\mathcal{H}$.
 For \emph{finite} dimensional systems, the risk with respect to typical rotation invariant loss functions scales linearly with the number of parameters \cite{Gill&Massar}, hence with the dimension of the space.
 Therefore, since $\mathcal{H}$ is infinite dimensional, it is not possible to develop a meaningful estimation theory without any prior information about the state.
 Motivated by physical principles and statistical methodology we introduce the following \emph{Hermite-Sobolev classes} \cite{BongioanniTorrea} and \cite{Bongioanni} of pure states characterised by an appropriate decay of the coefficients with respect to the basis $B$: